Permutation-equivariant and Proximity-aware Graph Neural Networks with Stochastic Message Passing

 \section{Conclusion}

-In this paper, we propose SMP, a general and simple GNN to maintain both proximity-awareness and permutation-equivariance properties.
-We propose to augment the existing GNNs with stochastic node representations learned to preserve node proximities.
-We prove that SMP can enable GNN to preserve node proximities in theory and is equivalent to a permutation-equivariant GNN with certain parametrization.
-Experimental results demonstrate the effectiveness and efficiency of SMP.
-Ablation studies show that a linear SMP instantiation works reasonably well on most of the datasets.
+In this paper, we propose SMP, a general and simple GNN to preserve both proximity-awareness and permutation-equivariance.
+We augment the existing GNNs with stochastic node representations.
+We prove that SMP can enable GNNs to preserve node proximities and is equivariant to a permutation-equivariant GNN with certain parametrization.
+Our experimental results demonstrate the effectiveness and efficiency of SMP.